todstoychev/Laravel5Starter/README.md

 ## Settings (Admin panel)
 There is a settings module in the admin panel.
 You can define your site name from here.
 This is the name that will be shown at the navigation tab in your browser.
 Also you can define the locales.
 Use standart 2 characters locale codes.
 The fallback locale is used as default if the user has no choose a language from the language menu.

+## ACL (Permissions)
+This is the section from where you can control your users access.
+Against every action in the project you will see a checkbox.
+The checkboxes are situated under the roles named columns.
+If checkbox is checked, the current role has access to this action.